CTXz/STM8S103F3-Examples/template/README.md

 > **Note:** Should you not be require interrupts throughout your projects, `stm8s_it.h` and `stm8s_it.c` may be omitted.
 > That being said, it does not harm to keep them as they will barely take up any program space.

-As an example, suppose we have a LED connected to pin PB5 (Such as the built-in LED on the generic blue STM8S103F3P6 breakout boards).
-We also have a button connected to any pin on PORTD, with the internal pull-up resistor enabled.
-For the sake of simplicity, we will reverve the full PORTD for the button so that we must not test which pin was toggled.
+As an example, suppose we have a LED connected to pin `PB5` (Such as the built-in LED on the generic blue STM8S103F3P6 breakout boards).
+We also have a button connected to any pin on `PORTD`, with the internal pull-up resistor enabled.
+For the sake of simplicity, we will reserve the full `PORTD` for the button so that we must not test which pin was toggled.

-Now we wish to toggle the LED whenever the button is released (rising edge since we have the internal pull-up resistor enabled).
+Now we wish to toggle the LED whenever the button is released (that is, on rising edge since we have the internal pull-up resistor enabled).

 We begin by including the `stm8s_exti.h` module in our `stm8_conf.h` file.
 Uncomment the following line inside `stm8_conf.h`: